luzhenqian/lvp.js/docs/en/basics/custom-rules.md

 The effects of the above three methods are exactly the same.
 It should be noted that adding a rule with the same name will add the rule with the same name.
 This is similar to repeatedly assigning properties to object.

-There is a similar method on the Lv instance object, addRule.
+There is a similar method on the Lvpinstance object, addRule.
 Its function is to add a single rule, but it is not recommended that you use this method because it is an internal method.
 Using it does not guarantee security, so I will not go into the details of the function of addRule here.
 Whether you add N or 1 check rule.
 Whether you use function or object style.
 It is recommended that you use only the addRules method.